inspec/inspec/docs/inputs.md

 Test Summary: 0 successful, 1 failure, 0 skipped
 ```

 That result clearly won't do.
 Let's override the input's default value.
-Create a file, `custom_amps.yml`:

 We can now run that profile with `inspec exec rock_critic --input amplifier_max_volume=11`: